TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/Index.rst

 ------------------------

 Being a PHP array, the Table Configuration Array can be easily extended.
+It can be accessed as the global variable :code:`$GLOBALS['TCA']`.
 TYPO3 also provides APIs for making this simpler.

 .. toctree::